dasic002/2411-hackathon-team2/README.md

 #### Colours

-We described our project goals to ChatGPT and asked for 5 suggestions of a color schmeme for our application.
-We asked to include a background colour, a primary color for headings, a secondary text and links, and an accent color for buttons etc. Except for the background color, we asked for 2 variations of each color, leading to 5 color schemes of 7 colors each:
+We described our project goals to ChatGPT and asked for 5 suggestions of a colour scheme for our application.
+We asked to include a background colour, a primary colour for headings, a secondary text and links, and an accent colour for buttons etc. Except for the background colour, we asked for 2 variations of each colour, leading to 5 colour schemes of 7 colours each:

 <table>
  <tr>